All Products

 Supported protocol types

-All supported protocol identification types
+The following protocol identification types are supported:

 FTP_CONTROL, DNS, HTTP, PostgreSQL, MySQL, SSL, ICMP, WebSocket, POP3, SMTP, IMAP, NTP, NetBIOS, NFS, SSDP, SNMP, SMB, Syslog, RTSP, Telnet, LDAP, RTP, RDP, VNC, SSH, TFTP, SIP, Kerberos, MsSQL-TDS, PPTP, Citrix, OpenVPN, RTCP, RSYNC, Oracle, SOCKS, RTMP, Redis, QUIC, MQTT, MongoDB, Memcache, RPC, RPCBind, SVN, Cassandra, Zookeeper, IPsec, Nagios, Oracle_docker, Impala, Zabbix, Kafka, Thrift, SSE